afsalthaj/safe-string-interpolation/README.md

 * We may also forget stringifying domain objects when using scala string interpolations, but we hate manually creating them.

-* A few us also relied on `scalaz.Show/cats.Show` instances on companion objects of your case classes that contributes to making functional scala code non-ubiquitous in nature.
+* Sometimes we rely on `scalaz.Show/cats.Show` instances on companion objects of your case classes that contributes to making functional scala code non-ubiquitous in nature.

 * One simplification we did so far is to have automatic show instances (may be using shapeless), and guessing password-like fields and replacing it with "*****".
 Hmmm...
 Not anymore !